cherrynoize/tlock/README.md

 Colors are fully customizable from the config file.

-You can choose colors for the initial lock screen, as well as for the screen while typing, after a bad password attempt and for the cursor color.
+You can choose colors for the initial lock screen, as well as for the screen while typing the password, after a bad password attempt and for the cursor.

 ### Text

-You can add a custom text message through the PRINT_MSG value in `config.h`.
-FONT_COLOR is an #RRGGBB hex value and FONT_NAME is an [XLFD font name](https://www.x.org/releases/X11R7.6/doc/xorg-docs/specs/XLFD/xlfd.html) which sucks and you're never going to understand it fully.
+You can add a custom text message through the *PRINT_MSG* value in `config.h`. *FONT_COLOR* is an #RRGGBB hex value and *FONT_NAME* is an [XLFD font name](https://www.x.org/releases/X11R7.6/doc/xorg-docs/specs/XLFD/xlfd.html) which sucks and you're never going to understand it fully.

 ### Transparency